Thin Lizzy tour 1970

 Mungo Jerry, Grannies Intentions,

-White Magic (Ditch Cassidy), Thin Lizzy, Blues House, Gipsy, Portrait, Teddie Palmer and the Rumble Band
+White Magic (Ditch Cassidy), Thin Lizzy, Blues House, Gipsy, Portrait, Teddy Palmer and the Rumble Band

 Thanks to Dennis Bernaerts